zepherine2006DEV/dev-knowledge/dev_process_checklist.md

 # Dev Process Checklist

-Adapted from the tech test checklist used at Makers
+Adapted from the tech test checklist used at Makers Academy

 ## Testing